 Ethics Before the Mind

-A reflection on how genuine ethical choice arises not from fixed rules but from a living, moment-by-moment discernment that precedes the thinking mind.
+A reflection on how genuine ethical choice arises not from fixed rules but from a living discernment in each moment, pointing beyond identification with the purely instinctual self.

 Ethics Before the Mind

-A reflection on how genuine ethical choice arises not from fixed rules but from a living, moment-by-moment discernment that precedes the thinking mind.
+A reflection on how genuine ethical choice arises not from fixed rules but from a living discernment in each moment, pointing beyond identification with the purely instinctual self.

-Relying solely on the past would give us only laws.
-You can learn from the past, certainly, but knowing what is right or wrong right now can only come from right now.
-It is always a moment-by-moment, situation-based matter.
-The real question is: where does the ethical choice come from?
-It comes from before the mind, or let us say, from outside the mind.
+That would only be laws.
+You can learn from the past, and in a general sense you know what is right or wrong from what has come before.
+But right or wrong in this moment can only come from right now.
+It is always a moment-by-moment, situation-based discernment.
+So where is the ethical choice actually coming from?
+It is coming from before the mind, or let us say, from outside the mind.

 In the past, some things needed laws.
 The Ten Commandments, for example, existed until people could discern for themselves.
-"Thou shall not kill" is a pretty good principle, especially when killing was habitual for pretty much any reason one wished.
-By doing that work, by holding to "thou shall not kill," one had to face the intensity of feeling: the desire for revenge, for instance.
-That confrontation would separate us from identification with the human animal, the purely instinctual being, so that what could be seen is that what we are is not only a human animal.
+"Thou shall not kill" is a pretty good principle, especially in a time when killing was habitual, done for practically any reason one wished.
+By doing the work of following such a commandment, one had to face the intensity of feeling: the desire for revenge, for instance.
+That process would separate us from identification with a purely instinctual, human-animal existence, so that what could eventually be seen is that what we are is not only human animal.

 The system of law is actually quite well developed in this sense.
 There is an awareness that there needs to be a trial, that there needs to be a group of people who make a choice in the moment.
-If you remove that, then you are left with a book that tells you what to do in any situation, and you will have to fit every situation into some part of that book.
+If you remove that and replace it with a book that tells you what to do in every situation, then you will have to force every situation to fit some part of that book.
 The system is set up so that at least there is a possibility of a discerning group of people who can make an ethical choice.

 It is the same for us at every moment.
 Are we choosing from the belief in being only a human animal, or are we choosing from that which is mysterious?
 When it is more the latter, there is an experience of flow, there is well-being, and there is a sense that choosing is happening.
 There is more of a movement that is harmonious.